vvscode/docs/docs/tutorials/tutorials-ios/verifying-a-phone-number-in-ios-using-swift-3.md

 ---
-title: "Verifying a Phone Number in iOS using Swift 3"
+title: Verifying a Phone Number in iOS using Swift 3
+excerpt: >-
-excerpt: "In this tutorial you’ll learn how to verify a user’s phone number using our Swift framework."
+  In this tutorial you’ll learn how to verify a user’s phone number using our Swift framework.
 ---
 In this tutorial you’ll learn how to verify a user’s phone number using our Swift framework.
 We support two methods of verifying on iOS: